rkaunismaa/NLP4HTML/README.md

 Nice! ... looks like they are now all working!

 I think the next scrapy spider will target something I have not looked at yet ...

+## Wednesday, July 26, 2023

+Let's try to scrape match.com shall we ...